kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

 ### Changes in the Inspect API

+Introduce a new non-physical endpoint `/_snapshot` that returns a config dump of a DPP without the actual `/config_dump` call to Envoy.
+If we want to be able to compute diff on the client side we can't use `xds` endpoint as its response lightly diverges from what CP has in SnapshotCache.

-Existing endpoints will get a new query parameter `effect`:
+Add a query parameter `effect=shadow`:

-* `GET /meshes/{mesh}/dataplanes/{name}/xds` -> `GET /meshes/{mesh}/dataplanes/{name}/xds?effect=shadow`
+* `GET /meshes/{mesh}/dataplanes/{name}/_snapshot` -> `GET /meshes/{mesh}/dataplanes/{name}/_snapshot?effect=shadow`
 * `GET /meshes/{mesh}/dataplanes/{name}/_rules` -> `GET /meshes/{mesh}/dataplanes/{name}/_rules?effect=shadow`

 when `effect=shadow` is set, the response will take policies with `kuma.io/effect: shadow` label into account.
-Please note, the response DOES NOT contain the json patch diff.
-These endpoints are useful when calculating the diff on the client side.
+Please note, the response DOES NOT yet contain the json patch diff.
+These endpoints are only useful when calculating the diff on the client side.

-Additionally, we're going to introduce a new non-physical endpoint `_xds-diff`:
+Introduce a new non-physical endpoint `/_snapshot-diff`.
+This endpoint will return a list of changes in a JSON Patch format that shows what modifications are going to be applied to the config dump if we take into account shadow policies.

+We don't want to introduce `/_rules-diff` at this point, as `/_rules` API is rarely used without the client and heavily depends on the visualization in GUI.

+OpenAPI spec for new endpoints:

 ```yaml
 openapi: 3.0.3